 Tiantai philosophy was based on the fundamental Mahayana teaching of emptiness - that all things, being impermanent, are devoid of self-entity.
 The main points of Tiantai's interpretation of this teaching are as follows:

 - To say that all things have no self-entity is to say that nothing exists of itself.

-- This is not to say that nothing at all exists, but rather that the state of ultimate reality is beyond all conceptualization in such terms as existence or nonexistence.
+- This is not to say that nothing at all exists, but rather that the state of ultimate reality is beyond all conceptualisation in such terms as existence or nonexistence.

 - Whatever that state of ultimate reality may be, it never occurs in the abstract but is identical with this impermanent phenomenal world.

-Tiantai also focuses on meditation to aid in the realization of these teachings, and established a set of meditational practices.
+Tiantai also focuses on meditation to aid in the realisation of these teachings and established a set of meditational practices.
 These practices almost all involved meditation on a specific Buddha or bodhisattva, such as Amitabha (jp: 阿弥陀仏 Amidabutsu) or Avalokitesvara (jap: 観音 Kannon).
 Tiantai practices were highly eclectic, combining various types of meditational practices expounded in many sutras.